Print Edition - 2017-05-14 | News

 Voters will, for the first time under the new constitution, instate elected representatives in village and municipal councils which will have more powers and budget

-All poll-related preparations have been completed and credible security arrangement is in place, the Election Commission said on Saturday, on the eve of the first phase of local level elections, calling on all to exercise their right to franchise freely and without any fear.
+May 14, 2017-All poll-related preparations have been completed and credible security arrangement is in place, the Election Commission said on Saturday, on the eve of the first phase of local level elections, calling on all to exercise their right to franchise freely and without any fear.
 “Election is the backbone of democracy.
 People can realise the importance of democracy through election.
 Election encourages elected representatives to be accountable to the people,” said Chief Election Commission Ayodhee Prasad Yadav at a press meet organised to disseminate information about Sunday’s vote.
 “The EC is confident that people will cast their secret ballots freely and without coming under the influence of any intimidation, temptation or threat.”

 Credible security arrangement has been put in place, said Yadav, dispelling concerns about some activities by the cadres of the CPN led by Netra Bikram Chand.